missyjcat/js-algorithms-data-structures/README.md

 - Generally, what problem in OO development do design patterns solve?
 What's your favorite design pattern, and why?
 - How does a binary tree work?
+- What is your favorite JS design pattern and why?

 Big-O Notes
 ===========